kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 There are many ways to split a text and the right method depends on the user and problem you're trying to solve.
 For example, you can split a long book by chapters, sections, paragraphs, or even sentences.
 Each of these methods has its own advantages and can be chosen based on the context of the task at hand.
 Some of the common methods of chunking are:

 1.  **Fixed Size Chunking:** This is the most crude and simplest method of segmenting the text.
 It breaks down the text into chunks of a specified number of characters, regardless of their content or structure.
-For example, you splitting a text by keeping a maximum of 500 characters in each chunk.
+For example, you might split a text by keeping a maximum of 500 characters in each chunk.

 2.  **Recursive Chunking:** This method recursively splits the text into chunks until a desired context size is achieved.
 For example, it can first try to split a text by paragraphs.
 If any paragraph is still too long, it can further split it by lines or any other method defined by the user.